-This ETSI Standard (ES) has been produced by ETSI Technical Committee Telecommunications and Internet converged Services and Protocols for Advanced Networking (TISPAN), and is now submitted for the ETSI standards Membership Approval Procedure.
+This ETSI Standard (ES) has been produced by ETSI Technical Committee Telecommunications and Internet converged Services and Protocols for Advanced Networking (TISPAN).

 Introduction

 The present document has been prepared with the sponsorship of the eEurope programme as part of the ETSI support to the eEurope action line for a secure information infrastructure (item 3: Society).